gogky/ollama-model-downloader/README.md

 After download, run the model directly with: ollama run <model-name>
 ```

-With **Ollama Model Downloader**, downloading and using models has never been faster! ⚡🚀
+With Ollama Model Downloader, downloading and using models is now significantly faster! ⚡